Seven Questions to Ask Before Switching On a New Channel

-My mom was a jeweler all her adult life and she tells me stories of men in black suits carry crumpled paper bags in the open, through the streets of NYC filled with millions of dollars in diamonds.
-That still happens to some smaller extent but their business has nothing to do with software.
+My mom was a jeweler all her adult life and told me stories of men in black suits carrying crumpled paper bags in the open, through the streets of NYC filled, with millions of dollars in diamonds.
+That still happens to some smaller extent, but their business has nothing to do with software.

 Similar to my furniture business experience, I found that I had to first educate my potential client on why they wanted a website and an integrated marketing environment before I could convince them to use ours.